The 15 Best Sustainable Materials And Natural Fabrics

 Lottie Bertello

 Websites like Good On You are excellent resources to learn more about a brand’s practices.
 And keep in mind that there’s no one perfect, sustainable fabric that’ll have zero environmental impact.
-The idea is that the below list will help you become a more informed consumer, making more consciously ethical decisions when shopping for clothes.
+The idea is that the list below will help you become a more informed consumer and make more conscious, ethical decisions when shopping for clothes.

 “Sustainability is not a product or something that can be bought,” says Bertello.
 “It’s a holistic shift to living in harmony with our environment, which means not taking more than we need.”
 Read on for the lowdown on a handful of the most environmentally sustainable fabrics.